openebs-archive/openebs-docs/docs/prerequisites.md

 host O/S or the kubelet container.
 You can follow the below steps for installation/verification of the required packages.
 It is a mandatory step to verify the iSCSI services and make sure that it is running on all the worker nodes.
-OpenEBS uses the iSCSI protocol to connect to the block volumes.
+OpenEBS uses iSCSI protocol to connect to the block volumes.